 If any problem check this instructable of how to Modify the HC-05 Bluetooth Module Defaults Using AT Commands

 For HC-06 BT module things are a little simpler because module is always in AT command mode when not connected to anything.
 But the downside is that HC-06 module cannot be used to upload sketches to Arduino because it doesn't have reset.
 For configuring the module

 1. upload this sketch HC06_BT_config.ino to your Nano

 1. disconnect USB

 2. connect BT module to Arduino Nano like this:

 GND - GND

 3. Power on your Nano and after about 10-15 seconds everything should be finished and your BT should be configured (LED13 should start blinking).

 If any problem check this instructable https://www.instructables.com/id/Tutorial-Using-HC...

-PLEASE DO NOT COMMENT IF ANY ISSUE, i don't get notifications by instructables new comments so if anything please post an issue in https://wikifactory.com/+OttoDIY/otto-diy-plus/issues otherwise it will take a lot of time for me to see it
+PLEASE DO NOT COMMENT IF ANY QUESTION, i don't get notifications by instructables new comments so if anything please post in our forum https://wikifactory.com/+OttoDIY/forum otherwise it will take a lot of time for me to see it